Odd wine out: Test your knowledge - Decanter

 The ABC quiz – test your knowledge

 The Decanter.com ABC quiz: See below to test your knowledge.
-This grapes variety has conquered the world twice over, dominating…
+This grape variety has conquered the world twice over, dominating…

 Port Quiz – test your knowledge